centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | `ns-landmark`| `summit` | 16:9 | 1440x810px | &lt; 200kb | jpeg | [ns-landmark-summit-1440x810px](https://user-images.githubusercontent.com/50207859/67642478-12140c80-f904-11e9-849d-5ffe39818c5b.jpg) |
 | `ns-landmark`| `valley` | 4:3 | 720x540px | &lt; 100kb | jpeg | [ns-landmark-valley-720x540px](https://user-images.githubusercontent.com/50207859/67642153-d461b480-f900-11e9-9520-11204c64a11b.jpg) |

+### Action guidance

+#### CTA

+* A CTA is optional and not recommended in scenarios where you want to encourage your user to explore content further down the page.
+* If you need to include a CTA keep the text ‘short, relevant, and actionable’.
+It should not exceed more than 24 characters.

+#### Form

+* A form is optional and recommended in scenarios where you need some information from the user to start a journey or dynamically change the content on the rest of the page.
+* Don't use `ns-selector`, `ns-datepicker`, `nsx-address-selector`, or `nsx-marketing-consent` as these require more space than is available in the landmark.
+* Keep forms short in `hillside` to avoid distorting and stretching the gradient.

 ## Best practice